kstastny/Talks/azure-functions/presentation/slides/index.md

     * from CLI - demo, not feasible for real projects TODO pricing modes - under existing app service, or consumption based

+TODO show deployment and show Azure Portal

 ***

+### Authentication

+TODO show authentication modes and options (header, `x-functions-key`)
+    TODO discuss - mostly suitable for development, should implement better auth (where was this written? meaning OAuth and such?)

+TODO test that it works as documented (might not, see https://markheath.net/post/managing-azure-function-keys), let them know
+    * `system` requires master key

+***
 ### Monitoring

 TODO how to monitor, where are the logs, where are the launches, Function console TODO what if they are not visible?

+TODO show logs in Azure Portal, logs in Table Storage or where they are

 ***